-Ahead of the Games, Moon has asked the U.S. to delay annual military drills with South Korea that are scheduled to begin next month.
+Ahead of the Games, Moon has asked the U.S. to delay annual military drills with South Korea that are due to begin next month.
 Washington has yet to respond.

-Since taking office, Trump's harsh rhetoric has signaled his administration's hard-line stanceagainst North Korea's nuclear ambitions.
+Since taking office, President Donald Trump's harsh rhetoric has signaled his administration's hard-line stanceagainst North Korea's nuclear ambitions.
 Pyongyang has responded in kind by deriding the U.S. leader and threatening war.

 In September, North Korea conducted its sixth and most powerful nuclear test.
-However, analysts say that based on the current evidence it's hard to prove or debunk North Korea's claim that it can now hit faraway American targets such as New York or Washington.
+However, analysts say that based on the current evidence it's hard to prove or debunk North Korea's claim that it can now hit faraway American targets such as New York or Washington, D.C.

 Graham also called North Korea's offer for talks an "absurd overture."